kubernetes-sigs/gateway-api/site/content/en/reference/api-types/tcproute.md

 Note that the target Gateway needs to allow TCPRoutes from the route's namespace to be attached for the attachment to be successful.

+Because the example above specifies neither a `sectionName` nor a `port`, the TCPRoute attaches to every TCP listener on the `acme-lb` Gateway.
+Listeners using other protocols are not affected.

 You can also attach routes to specific sections of the parent resource.
 For example, let's say that the `acme-lb` Gateway includes the following